 Spend a few days exploring the majestic Snowy River National Park and discover lush forests and river scenery, towering gorges and waterfalls.
-A popular spot for canoeing and rafting, the park also boasts myriad camping, bush walking and four-wheel driving opportunities.
+A popular spot for canoeing and rafting, the park also boasts myriad camping, bush walking, wildflower-spotting and four-wheel driving opportunities.

 On the water